sodadata/docs/soda-cl/missing-validity.md

 For the `duplicates` metric, Soda Core store a table of value / frequency for all value combinations with frequency greater than one.

-Using Soda Core only, you can still log the failed rows on the console.
+Using Soda Core without Soda Cloud, you can still log the failed rows on the console.

 ## Go further